Bergen Law Faculty

 Mål og innhald

-This course aims to provide the students with a comprehensive and practical overview of Chinese law and the legal system of China.
-China is the most populated country with the second largest GDP in the world, who is also a very important business partner of Norway and Europe.
-In the past 30 years, China witnessed a dramatic change in every aspect of the society, including a thorough change in the legal system.
-It will be very helpful to the students who are interested in the Sino-European business to have some basic and practical understandings of the currant Chinese Law.
-In order to meet this need of the students, this course will focus on the Chinese legal system, from both the theoretical and practical approaches.
+The online-taught course aims to provide the students with a comprehensive and practical overview of Chinese law and the legal system of China.
+China is the most populated country with the second largest GDP in the world, and is also a very important business partner of Norway and Europe.
+In the past 30 years or so, China witnessed a dramatic change in every aspect of the society, including a significant change in the legal system.
+It will be very helpful to the students who are interested in the Sino-European business to have some basic and practical understanding of the currant Chinese Law.
+In order to meet this need of the students, this course will focus on the Chinese legal system, from both the theoretical and practical approach.

 The currant Legal system of China is the result of evolution of culture, economy, society and politics.
 Despite the fact that China is a country with very long history, the modern Chinese legal system can only be traced back to the transplantation of western laws.
 In the beginning of 20th century, facing the crisis of colonization, China began her painful reform of the society and transplantation of modern law, which followed the model of civil law countries such as Japan and Germany.
 After 1949, the Soviet law casted huge shadow on Chinese law too.
 And in the past 36 years, China took the rout of "socialism market economy", to which the rule of law is essential.
 In order to meet the requirements of economy, China introduced civil and commercial law from developed countries and established its currant legal system.

 Like in other civil law countries, Chinese laws are mostly statutory laws.
 With the constitution as the basis, the legal system consists of department laws such as civil law, commercial law, criminal law, administrative law, labour law, economics law and procedural laws (civil, criminal and a dministrative), etc.